 The 6th floor features dentists, massage, spas, and medical/cosmetic clinics.
 There is also a branch of the hip gentleman’s barber chain Never Say Cutz on the 2nd floor and a Line Village Theme Park on the Ground Floor.

 At the back of the Mall, you will find the giant beckoning cat statue.
 The cat is an ancient Thai breed Khao Manee cat which has white fur and gold or blue eyes.
 It is also known as the Diamond Eye cat.
-The cat has been decorated with flowers and is said to be lucky.
+The cat decorated with flower is said to be lucky.
 See if you can take a selfie with it.

 The Mall can be accessed directly from the concourse of BTS Siam Station